mac-theobio/QMEE/lectures/Contrasts.notes.md

 Here is an example from a much more complex linear mixed model.

 The data is from an artificial selection experiment in *Drosophila melanogaster*, where, over the course of more than 350 generations (when this data was generated) flies were selected sex concordantly or discordantly for body size.
+[See the pre-print here for more information](https://www.biorxiv.org/content/10.1101/2023.08.31.555745v2)

 We have been investigating trait specific changes in sexual size dimorphism, and how it compares to what is observed in the control lineages (where the ancestral pattern of female biased size dimorphism occurs).
-So we are interested in particular in the effects of the interaction between sex and selective treatment.
+We are, in particular, interested in the effects of the interaction between sex and selective treatment.
 How best to examine this?

 A subset of the data from this experiment is available in the same github repository as `contrast_tutorial_dat.RData`